 - We will respond to emergency and priority calls.
 These include sick or injured animals, animals in distress, and aggressive dogs running at large.

-- Humane Education and other Community Engagement activities are cancelled.
+- Humane Education and other Community Engagement activities have moved to an online format.
+View upcoming events!

 - Pet Safety Net and Pet Care Assistance clients and their pets will continue to receive food, supplies, and support.
 Orders will be filled by staff and volunteers to be delivered to the doorsteps of the clients.